-The scope of regulation is limited to W&M and measuring instruments are verified (inspected) at fixed time intervals by (national or local) government authorities.
-No fee is charged to the users in line with the argument that users of measuring instruments should not subsidize any protection of public interests in metrology.
+The scope of regulation is limited to W&M and measuring instruments are verified (inspected) in fixed time periods by (national or local) Government authorities.
+No fee is charged to the users in line with the argument that users of measuring instruments should not subsidise any protection of public interests in metrology.
 The logical consequence is that the user is solely responsible for keeping his/her instruments in compliance with the regulations.
-The term "subsequent verification" is used here to retain some sort of unified terminology - it is clearly a combination of verification and supervision (which is sometimes called enforcement, sometimes inspection, adding to the confusion - see VIML and OIML D 9).
-In the current circumstances the obvious liability in this system is its sole dependence on funding from public sources - these are becoming scarce and the operation of authorities could be severely hit by budget cuts.
-Another disadvantage might be the difficulty in motivating officers to be flexible enough in their operation - such government bodies are normally exposed to various limitations such as staff and salary caps.
+The term "subsequent verification" is used here to retain some sort of unified terminology - it is clearly a combination of verification and supervision (which is sometimes called enforcement, sometimes inspection, adding to the confusion - see OIML D9).
+In the current circumstances the obvious disadvantage of this system is its sole dependence on funding from public sources - these are becoming scarce and the operation of authorities could be severely hit by budget cuts.
+Another disadvantage might be the difficulty of motivating officers to be flexible enough in their operation - such Government bodies are normally exposed to various limitations like staff and salary caps.
 On the other hand, the ability to make hard decisions impartially is ideal here, and the system presents no financial burden to users.
 From the viewpoint of feedback, this model is nearly ideal for systematic data gathering on the performance of the control system.
 Some States in the USA currently use this model.

-6.2.3 Metrological supervision (the Dutch model)
+5.2.3 Metrological supervision only (the Dutch model)

 This is a variation of the previous model.
-Here, the government authority carries out supervision over measuring instruments specified by the regulations based on its own plan of inspections in the field.
+Here, government authority carries out supervision over measuring instruments specified by the regulations based on its own plan of inspections in the field.
 At the very least, this would apply to W&M instruments.
 The authority could be a government executive agency or a nominated private body.
 There is no fixed period of time to make an inspection.
-It depends on the outcome of the results each year and is based on risk analysis.
+It depends on the outcome of the results each year and based on risk-analyzes.
 Every measuring instrument is inspected once every four or five years.
-No subsequent verifications in regular intervals are carried out by force of legislation.
-In The Netherlands, however, subsequent verification is mandatory after repair or when a seal is broken.
-Users are solely responsible for compliance of their instruments with the regulations in place and are free to take any measures that are necessary to achieve that.
-Again, being financially dependent solely on public funding, the stability of this system is questionable under the current circumstances when public funds are under a severe squeeze almost everywhere.
-On the positive side, the system is impartial and is of no burden to any stakeholders in this business, whether they be users, manufacturers or servicing organizations.
+No subsequent verifications in regular intervals are made by force of legislation.
+Users are solely responsible for compliance of their instruments with the regulations in place and free to take any measures to achieve that.
+Such a system was used in the Netherlands in the last decade of the last century.
+Again, being financially dependant solely on public funding, the stability of this system is questionable under the current circumstances when public funds are under a severe squeeze almost everywhere.
+On the positive side, the system features an ideal impartiality and is of no burden to any stakeholders in this business, being those users, manufacturers or servicing organizations.
 Another advantage is the flexibility of the officers in their operation, because the nominated independent private body is aware of the needs of their clients.
-This is an example of a model based on metrological supervision (enforcement) with minimum control interventions and no service provision on the part of the government.
+This is an example of a model based on metrological supervision (enforcement) with minimum control interventions and no service provision on the part of the Government.

-The fact that the government effectively withdraws here from any control operations, except for mandatory verification mentioned above, has a direct consequence that in-service surveillance which has to be carried out against the extended MPEs is the basis of metrological control.
-Consumers may be dismayed to discover that in the absence of periodical subsequent verification the error ranges to be found in practice have effectively been broadened.
+The fact that the government effectively withdraws from any control operations here has a direct consequence that as the in-service surveillance is used here it has to be made against the extended MPEs.
+Consumers may be dismayed to discover that the error ranges to be found in practice have effectively been broadened.

-From the viewpoint of feedback, this model is the second most effective one after the American model due to the fact that the frequency of supervision actions is naturally less than that of subsequent verifications.
+From the viewpoint of feedback, this model is the second most effective after the American model due to the fact that the frequency of supervision actions is naturally less than that of subsequent verifications.